Do You Burn More Calories on Your Period? We Asked the Experts

-"While your metabolism does increase right before you get your period, this does not mean its a pass or justification to throw mindful eating out the window," Moskovitz reminds us.
+"While your metabolism does increase right before you get your period, this does not mean it a pass or justification to throw mindful eating out the window," Moskovitz reminds us.
 "Keep in mind the spike in calorie expenditure is not that significant, maybe about an extra 100 calories per day—if that.
-Giving in to cravings is okay, but make sure you do so in moderation or else the excess sugar, salt, and carb intake will only exacerbate PMS symptoms such as water retention, fatigue, and irritability."
+Giving in to cravings is okay, but make sure you do so in moderation, or else the excess sugar, salt, and carb intake will only exacerbate PMS symptoms such as water retention, fatigue, and irritability."

 Next: 10 Foods to Eat for a Happier Period And 6 to Avoid

 This article was originally published at an earlier date and has since been updated.

 - Explore More: